digital-work-lab/theses/docs/digital_tools.md

 Usage and Acknowledgement

 **1. Transparent Disclosure**
  - Mention all digital tools utilized, such as grammar checkers, and LLMs like ChatGPT.
-Specify the type of assistance each tool provided.
+Specify the type of assistance each tool provides.
  - For LLMs/ChatGPT, detail the specific nature of their assistance (e.g., idea generation, language suggestions).
  - If you write a standalone review, you can mention the use of particular reference managers or Excel in the methods section.
  - You do not have to acknowledge basic tools like Microsoft Word.
+ - It is not necessary to acknowledge the use of basic spell-checkers (in Word, or Grammarly/DeepL).

 **2. Validation of Information**
  - Cross-verify any information or data provided by digital tools with credible academic sources.